* European shares seen higher

 On the corporate front, it's a busy earnings day, especially in the banking sector.

-France's third-biggest bank Societe Generale boosted its capital after asset sales; Q4 earnings at Nordic leader lender Nordea Bank topped expectations; Italy's biggest bank UniCredit posted a lower-than-expected Q4 net loss; while ING Groep's Q4 pre-tax profit fell slightly short of expectations.
+France's third-biggest bank Societe Generale boosted its capital after asset sales; Q4 earnings at Nordic leader Nordea Bank topped expectations; Italy's biggest bank UniCredit posted a lower-than-expected Q4 net loss; while ING Groep's Q4 pre-tax profit fell slightly short of expectations.

 Elsewhere, Nokia posted a surprise Q4 profit and Equinor's profit beat expectations.